arkadijs/riscv-doom/README.md

 ## Play Doom on RISC-V

 As D1 SOC has no 3D unit, getting modern port of Doom -- GZDoom or LZDoom requires some tinkering.
-Below are the steps for [Ubuntu](https://ubuntu.com/download/risc-v) to run LZDoom on [$30](https://www.aliexpress.com/item/1005004157984532.html) [RISC-V MQ-Pro board](https://mangopi.org/mqpro) in 640x480 resolution on Linux framebuffer (no X) with original 8-bit software renderer at 20fps.
+Below are the steps for [Ubuntu](https://ubuntu.com/download/risc-v) to run LZDoom on [$30](https://www.aliexpress.com/item/1005004157984532.html) [RISC-V MQ-Pro board](https://mangopi.org/mqpro) in 640x480 resolution on Linux framebuffer (no X) with original 8-bit software renderer at 20+fps.
 Truecolor and softpoly rendering works but at half the framerate.
 No audio so far.

-An alternative is to install `crispy-doom` package, but (a) you'd still need SDL2 build for KMSDRM video (below); and (b) [Crispy Doom](https://github.com/fabiangreffrath/crispy-doom) is slower than LZDoom, unless configured for 320x200.
+An alternative is to install `crispy-doom` package, but (a) you'd still need SDL2 build for KMSDRM video (below); and (b) [Crispy Doom](https://github.com/fabiangreffrath/crispy-doom) is slower than LZDoom.

-Someday there [will be native 2D](https://github.com/libsdl-org/SDL/issues/6570#issuecomment-1323154215) libSDL display output again.

 0. **Install development packages:**
 ```